Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

 The Latest Data

-The denominator in the charts below now includes the Advance Estimate of Q1 GDP.
+The denominator in the charts below now includes the Third Estimate of Q1 GDP.
 The latest numerator value is Q4 data from the Fed's "Corporate Equities; Liability" extrapolated based on the quarterly change in the Wilshire 5000.
-The current reading is 112.9%, little changed from 113.0% for the Advance Estimate.
-It is off its 130.9% interim high in Q1 of 2105 year and remains under 2 standard deviations from its mean.
+The current reading is 119.0%, up from 112.9% for the Second Estimate.
+It is off its 130.9% interim high in Q1 of 2105 and remains under 2 standard deviations from its mean.

 Here is a more transparent alternate snapshot over a shorter timeframe using the Wilshire 5000 Full Cap Price Index divided by GDP.
 We've used the St. Louis Federal Reserve's FRED respository as the source for the stock index numerator (WILL5000PRFC).
 The Wilshire Index is a more intuitive broad metric of the market than the Fed's rather esoteric "Nonfinancial corporate business; corporate equities; liability, Level".
 This Buffett variant is off its interim high of Q2 of 2015.